opacam/Cohen3/README.rst

-      depending on if the target service is still available, dependencies of the backend, maintainability...keep in mind that the main goal of this project is to have a working media server/client capable of serve local files into a dlna/upnp network, all the backends are extra features wich may be handy for some end-users and also may be useful as a reference of how to make your own backend using the Cohen3's modules.
+      depending on if the target service is still available, dependencies of the backend, maintainability...keep in mind that the main goal of this project is to have a working media server/client capable of serve local files into a dlna/upnp network, all the backends are extra features which may be handy for some end-users and also may be useful as a reference of how to make your own backend using the Cohen3's modules.

 .. |success| image:: misc/other-icons/checked.png
    :align: middle
-   :height: 15
+   :height: 10
-   :width: 15
+   :width: 10

 .. |fails| image:: misc/other-icons/cross.png
    :align: middle
-   :height: 15
+   :height: 10
-   :width: 15
+   :width: 10

 .. |question| image:: misc/other-icons/question.png
    :align: middle
-   :height: 15
+   :height: 10
-   :width: 15
+   :width: 10

 Installation from source
 ------------------------